m4rrc0/poko-website-builder/_content/en/pages/farm.md

 ## The Orchard {.h3}

-Apple trees, apricot trees, jujube trees, cherry trees, and various plum trees give Eric the chance to prepare delicious jams that you’ll enjoy at breakfast.
+Apple trees, apricot trees, jujube trees, cherry trees, and various plum trees give Eric the chance to prepare delicious jam that you’ll enjoy at breakfast.

 </img-txt>
 {% endrenderTemplate %}